scionproto/scion/doc/hidden-paths.rst

 Segments constructed via interfaces not listed in the registration policy will not be registered at all.
-This default prevents the scenario where an AS that wants to stay hidden adds an new interface, and announces paths to itself without realizing.
+This default prevents the scenario where an AS that wants to stay hidden adds a new interface, and announces paths to itself without realizing.

 Example complete configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^